h3nse/Wizardly-Doomed-Wizards/README.md

 When used, the recipient becomes charged

 Ingredients:
-    Lightning in a Bottle (While Charged or Overcharged)
+- Lightning in a Bottle (While Charged)

 ### Overcharge

 Removes the creators overcharge when created, channeling it into a potion When used, the recipient takes a lot of damage and becomes charged

+Ingredients:
+- Lightning in a Bottle (While Overcharged)

 ## Conditions
 ### Temperature